3112

-3112 is a is a preserved former New South Wales Government Railways C30 class steam locomotive built in 1914 by Beyer, Peacock & Company, England.
+3112 is a preserved former New South Wales Government Railways C30 class steam locomotive built in 1914 by Beyer, Peacock & Company, England.

 Construction

 Built in 1914 by Beyer, Peacock & Company, Manchester, 3112 was one of 145 locomotives of the S636 class of 4-6-4T locomotives built specifically to handle the increasing volume of suburban traffic in Sydney, particularly on the steeply graded Northern, North Shore and Illawarra lines.
 The S636 class was later reclassified as the C30 class in 1924 and given new running numbers in the 30xx series.

-Following the electrification of the Sydney suburban network, 77 of the C30 class locomotives, were converted into C30T 4-6-0 tender locomotives between 1928 and 1933 and which were used to replace older locomotives then working on the lightly-laid country branch lines throughout New South Wales.
+Following the electrification of the Sydney suburban network, 77 of the C30 class locomotives, were converted into C30T 4-6-0 tender locomotives between 1928 and 1933 and which were used to replace older locomotives then working on the lightly laid country branch lines throughout New South Wales.
 The remaining 68 engines not converted were used on outer suburban services in Sydney, Newcastle and Wollongong, while others ended up assisting on local trains in suburban areas and short country trips.